Warneton - Flanders July 1917

 The 42nd met similar opposition but word came back that the line had been taken and that the assaulting troops were consolidating.
 The other Battalions of the Brigade also became involved in the attack and consolidation.

 Thereafter counter attacks took place and the Windmill changed hands several times.

 "German records show that the enemy's counter attack had been made at 9.10pm, on a fairly wide front, by the 84th Regiment against the 37th British Division, and the 28th and 68th Regiments against the 3rd Australian Division.
 It succeeded only at the southern flank, at the windmill, where two men of the 43rd Battalion were captured.
 A German account states that at 1.00am the 28th and 68th Regiments were in their turn strongly attacked (actually the attack was made only at the mill) but stood fast except at the mill, which was only given up when by flanking fire the (German) garrison had been killed to a man".
 (2)

 The 41st Battalion was holding the forward line when at first light on August 1st, the Germans counter-attacked across the front.
 They were stopped by a hail of supporting machine gun and artillery fire and the 41st Battalion held all the outposts.

-Thus the 3rd Division's attack succeeded, albeit at heavy cost with some 550 casualties across the Brigade, most in the two leading Battalions, the 42nd(Qld) and 43rd(SA) sustaining 169 and 221 respectively.
+Thus the 3rd Division's attack succeeded, albeit at heavy cost.
+There were some 550 casualties across the Brigade, mostly in the two leading Battalions; the 42nd(Qld) and 43rd(SA) sustained 169 and 221 respectively.